OfficeDev/office-js-docs-pr/docs/develop/privacy-and-security.md

 In supported clients for desktop and tablet devices, such as Excel, Outlook, and Outlook for Mac, Office Add-ins are supported by integrating an in-process component, the Office Add-ins runtime, which manages the add-in lifecycle and enables interoperability between the add-in and the client application.
 The add-in webpage itself is hosted out-of-process.
 As shown in figure 1, on a Windows desktop or tablet device, the add-in webpage is hosted inside an Internet Explorer control which, in turn, is hosted inside an add-in runtime process that provides security and performance isolation.

-On Windows desktops, Internet Explorer's Protect Mode must be enabled for the Restricted Site Zone.
-This is typically not a problem as this is enabled by default.
-In cases where it is disabled, an [error will occur](https://support.microsoft.com/en-us/help/2761180/apps-for-office-don-t-start-if-you-disable-protected-mode-for-the-restricted-sites-zone-in-internet-explorer) when attempting to launch an add-in.
+On Windows desktops, Protect Mode in Internet Explorer must be enabled for the Restricted Site Zone.
+This is typically enabled by default.
+If it is disabled, an [error will occur](https://support.microsoft.com/en-us/help/2761180/apps-for-office-don-t-start-if-you-disable-protected-mode-for-the-restricted-sites-zone-in-internet-explorer) when you try to launch an add-in.

 **Figure 1.
 Office Add-ins runtime environment in Windows-based desktop and tablet clients**